-5. Following the options provided with each dependency type, completed the requested information including the selected projects.
+5. Following the options provided with each dependency type, complete the requested information including the selected projects.

-6. On the Ribbon in the Dependency group, click Save and when complete, click Close.
+6. On the ribbon in the Dependency group, click Save, and when complete, click Close.

 Prioritizing Projects and Reviewing Priorities

 An important next step in defining the properties for a portfolio analysis is mapping each project and its relative importance to each business driver.
-This will result in a highest to lowest priority listing of projects.
-Project Server has enabled a 6 point prioritization scale, for review and to allow the planner to adjust factors that drive project priorities.
-For further analysis Project Server allows you to export the information from these areas to Excel.
-Many organizations will use this to further test and adjust prioritization between drivers before coming back and making adjustments in Project Server.
+Doing this will result in a highest to lowest priority listing of projects.
+Project Server has enabled a six-point prioritization scale, for review and to allow the planner to adjust factors that drive project priorities.
+For further analysis, Project Server allows you to export the information from these areas to Excel.
+Many organizations use this Excel document to further test and adjust prioritization between drivers before coming back and making adjustments in Project Server.

-The six point scale is one that comes out of the box with project server.
-Each driver can have the following ranking against other drives.
+The seven-point scale[AU: why are 7 choices listed? compare with text on p.
+7 and adjust.
+Verify order of numbering] comes out of the box with Project Server.
+Each driver can have these rankings against other drivers:

-Is Extremely More Important Than
+7. Is Extremely More Important Than